Godovsky/fifteen_game/README.md

 To build a program for Linux, enter the command: make lin

-As a result, a bin directory will be created and executable files will be created in it
+As a result, an executable file will be created in game directory